faros-ai/airbyte-local-cli/README.md

 ## Configuring Faros source/destination using a wizard

-**Note**: Faros Feeds Source and/or Faros Destination only
+**Note**: Faros Sources and/or Faros Destination only

 Instead of passing `src.*` and `dst.*`, it is possible to invoke a configuration wizard for the Faros source and/or destination:

 ```
 ./airbyte-local.sh \
-  --src 'farosai/airbyte-faros-feeds-source' \
+  --src 'farosai/airbyte-servicenow-source' \
   --src-wizard \
   --dst 'farosai/airbyte-faros-destination' \
   --dst-wizard